Adapter-state Sharing CLIP for Parameter-efficient Multimodal Sarcasm Detection: Proposed Method

-where $ A_{V}^{j}$ is the adapter layer in the $j^{th}$ transformer block of the visual encoder, $\alpha$ determines the retention factor of the adapter's information, $f^{j}$ is the weighted text adapter shared information for $j^{th}$ visual adapter and $\gamma$ determines the retention factor for $f^{j}$.
+We now introduce adapters in the visual encoder from the $K^{th}$ transformer layer as: where $ A_{V}^{j}$ is the adapter layer in the $j^{th}$ transformer block of the visual encoder, $\alpha$ determines the retention factor of the adapter's information, $f^{j}$ is the weighted text adapter shared information for $j^{th}$ visual adapter and $\gamma$ determines the retention factor for $f^{j}$.

 \begingroup

 \endgroup